nuejs/www/faq/index.md

 ## Why not TypeScript? [ts]
-Just like React, Nue uses plain JavaScript internally.
+Just like React, Svelte, or SvelteKit, Nue is written with JavaScript.
 That's because:

 1. ES6 is awesome: think [modules][modules], [destructuring][destroy], and the [proxy][proxy]

-2. [Dynamic typing][dynamic] is a good thing.
-It's the very reason JavaScript, Python, Ruby, and Lisp exist.
+1. *Dynamic typing* is a good thing and you can [use it to your advantage][dynamic].

-3. [Minimalism](/why/#minimalism): omitting type definitions makes cleaner code
+1. *Browser standard*: JavaScript runs natively on the browser without an extra compilation step.

-4. *Browser standard*: JavaScript runs natively on the browser without an extra compilation step.
+1. *JSDoc*: type definitions can be written with JSDoc's [@type](//jsdoc.app/tags-type.html) tag.

 Nue is of course usable in both JavaScript and TypeScript projects.

 ## Why use "master" as the branch name? [master]
-Because it's [just another word](https://medium.datadriveninvestor.com/why-githubs-change-from-master-to-main-is-not-the-solution-a3ac38cc48dd) I have used my whole career and has [nothing to do](https://mooseyanon.medium.com/github-f-ck-your-name-change-de599033bbbe) with racism.
+Because it's [just another word](https://medium.datadriveninvestor.com/why-githubs-change-from-master-to-main-is-not-the-solution-a3ac38cc48dd) which I have gotten familiar with.
+It has [nothing to do](https://mooseyanon.medium.com/github-f-ck-your-name-change-de599033bbbe) with racism.
+Should universities rename Master's Thesis?
+Was there ever a Slave's thesis or Slave branch?